kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

   console.log("The file has loaded!");
 });
 {% endprism %}
-`$.get()` requested "article.html" from the server. `.done` will run a callback function if the request is successful.
+`.get` requested "article.html" from the server and had a `.done` method chained to it. `.done` ran a callback function if the request was successful.

-The callback loaded the contents of "article.html" on to the page and returned a console message.
+The callback loaded the contents of "article.html" onto the page and returned a console message.

-We were able to do this with `$.get()` because it returned the `jqXHR` object.
-As a reminder: `load` doesn't return jqXHR and is unable to do this.
+We were able to do this with `.get` because it returned the `jqXHR` object.
+As a reminder: `.load` doesn't return `jqXHR` and is unable to do this.

 The HTML remains the same but the JavaScript gets updated (<a href="/samples/ajax-tutorial-samples/sample19/" target="blank">view the example</a>):